 Based on an individual's diagnosis and functional limitations, the outpatient rehab team:

 The rehab team re-evaluates each outpatient's plan of care at monthly team meetings.

 Therapy services are discontinued when individuals meet their personal goals and the goals of the rehab team.

 The rehab team works with the individual with spinal cord injury and family members to decide the best follow-up plan and home program to meet continuing, life-long needs.

-The Spinal Cord System of Care at Sister Kenny Rehabilitation Institute accepts referrals to both the inpatient and outpatient programs from physicians, social workers, nurses, therapists, discharge planners, insurers, case managers, patients and family members.
+The Spinal Cord System of Care at Courage Kenny Rehabilitation Institute accepts referrals to both the inpatient and outpatient programs from physicians, social workers, nurses, therapists, discharge planners, insurers, case managers, patients and family members.

 When a referral is received from an Abbott Northwestern or United Hospital unit, one of the staff pysiatrists will see and assess the patient's ability to participate in everyday activities, identify their rehabilitation needs and determine if appropriate for an inpatient stay.